Wojciech Olszański: Controversies

 Olszański has been the subject of several lawsuits and controversies.
 He has been sued for, among other things, slapping another man during Warsaw Uprising commemorations in 2017, attacking a Belarusian student with pepper spray in 2021 for participating in pro-democratic movements, burning down a copy of the Statute of Kalisz during an Independence Day parade that same year, and calling for the murder of deputies to the Sejm during an anti-vaccine protest in 2022.
 On 1 November 2022, he was arrested and sentenced to 6 months of imprisonment.
 He finished serving the sentence on 30 April 2023 and was promptly freed.
 However, on 30 August 2022, he had also been sentenced to 2 years in prison and community service by the Warsaw-Mokotów Regional Court, a sentence he is currently serving as of October 2024.

 There has been a large amount of debate over the legitimacy of his beliefs, as he was a film and theatre actor in the past.
 Rafał Pankowski called him a "popular, aggressive supporter of a racist form of pan-Slavism which translates over to his support for Lukashenko's rule in Belarus".
 In June 2025, Olszański and his close associate Marcin Osadowski were arrested once again after the records of more than 1,500 known incidents were brought up against him, alongside his and his associate's financial dealings.

 Personal life

 Olszański was married to Aleksandra Fatyga up to her death in 2020.
 Through her, he is the stepfather of Michalina Olszańska.

+In interviews, Michalina has praised her stepfather, stating: "We had a family model that is only now beginning to be respected.
+Mum worked, dad looked after the home and raised me.
+He’s a brilliant father."
+When asked about Wojciech's political views, she replied: "A long time ago, we separated family life from discussions about politics.
+We came to the conclusion that we have different views and different beliefs; I try to avoid politics anyway.
+We meet on the ground that unites us: acting and art.
+That’s enough for us."